smaerdlatigid/VR-Market-Research/README.md

 ## Hardware Projection from Steam Survey

 Gamers represent an ideal target audience for VR content.
 We can leverage the [Steam Hardware Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) to estimate the number of users who own VR hardware.
 The survey is conducted monthly and provides information on the hardware and software used by Steam users.
-The survey is voluntary and the results are published on the Steam website.
 Since the survey is voluntary, the results may not be representative of the entire Steam user base and as such introduces a bit of variance in the data.

 An example of the survey results is shown below: